Skip to content

 • Androgenetic alopecia – a thinning of the hair caused by an increase in androgens (sex hormones) in your body.
 This can be for several reasons, such as polycystic ovarian syndrome and menopause.

-• Telogen effluvium – hair loss caused by a event, such as pregnancy and giving birth, major surgery or stress.
-The trauma causes your hair to transition into the resting phase of growth.
-Then in the following weeks, it changes into the shedding phase, so you lose clumps of hair.
+• Telogen effluvium – hair loss caused by an event, such as pregnancy and giving birth, major surgery or stress.
+The trauma causes your hair to transition into the resting phase of its growth cycle.
+Then, in the following weeks, it transitions into the shedding phase, during which you lose clumps of hair.

 • Anagen effluvium – hair loss often associated with chemotherapy, which damages the hair follicle on a cellular level.